hakant/ember-getting-started-docs/README.md

 ```

 After the data is manipulated to represent what the user has requested, we need a template that can display this data to the user.
-In this cas a simple newroutes.hbs template is created to display what was requested:
+In this case a simple newroutes.hbs template is created to display what was requested:

 ```html